Belgaum Rural Assembly constituency

-Belgaum Rural Assembly constituency is a one of 224 assembly constituencies in Karnataka state, in India.
+Belgaum Rural Assembly constituency is one of 224 assembly constituencies in Karnataka state, in India.
 It is one of the eight constituencies which make up Belgaum Lok Sabha constituency.
 The constituency came into existence for the second time when the assembly map was redrawn in 2008.
 Prior to that most of its area was under the now-defunct Uchagaon Assembly constituency and Hire Bagewadi Assembly constituency.